crucial-rushil/readmeTrial/README.md

 ## 📌 Notes

-* This project is designed to scale with Adobe’s internal Airtable infrastructure
+* This project is designed to scale with Adobe's internal Airtable infrastructure
 * Airtable schemas are assumed to remain stable
 * Contract generation is modular and extensible